elastic/apm/specs/integrations/synthetics.md

 {"event":{"action":"monitor.run"},"monitor":{"id":"test-http","type":"http","status":"up","duration":{"ms":112}}, "trace.id": "t1", "span.id": "s1"}
 ```

 It's important to note that there is no dedicated waterfall information for the HTTP checks in the Synthetics UI.
-Consequently, the linking here will directly take you to the APM transaction if the backend is also traced by Elastic APM or OTEL (OpenTelemetry)-based agents.
+Consequently, the linking here will directly take you to the transaction if the backend is also traced by Elastic APM or OTel (OpenTelemetry)-based agents.
+This works similar to the Browser checks where the network request is directly linked to the transaction.

 **NOTE: The correlation remain applicable even if downstream services are traced by OpenTelemetry (OTel)-based agents.
 This ensures a consistent and seamless tracing experience regardless of the underlying tracing infrastructure.**

 ### Identifying Synthetics trace

-Synthetics monitor executions creates `rootless traces` as these traces are not
-reported to the APM server.
-To overcome this limitation on the APM UI, we need
+When tracing is enabled on the Synthetics monitors, the agent appends the `Elastic/Synthetics` to the HTTP `User-Agent` header for all outgoing requests.
+Tracing UI can use this information to identify the traces that are originated from
+Synthetics using the following approaches.

+- Elastic APM agents
+  - The information is stored in `http.headers.user-agent`
+- OTel agents
+  - The information is stored in `user_agent.original`

-to identify the synthetics traces and explicity link them to the Synthetics
+UI will check both of these fields to identify the Synthetics traces and will
-waterfall view.

-- `http.headers.user-agent`:
-  - Contains `Elastic/Synthetics` for all outgoing requests from Synthetis based monitors.
+prefer `user_agent.original` if both are present.

 There is a limitation with this approach
 - users can override the `User-Agent` header in the monitor configuration which
-  might lead to users seeing only partial traces on the APM UI.
+  might lead to users seeing only partial traces on APM UI.

-We can also add a foolproof solution by introducing vendor specific `tracestate`
-property.
-However, this property would need special handling in our agents and wouldn't be recognized by vanilla OpenTelemetry agents.

-- `tracestate`:
-  - Contains `es:origin=synthetics` for all outgoing requests from Synthetis based monitors.

 When a trace is confirmed to be originated from Synthetics-based monitors, the
-Trace Explorer view can be linked back to the Synthetics waterfall view.
+Trace Explorer view can be linked back to the Synthetics waterfall.

 - `/app/synthetics/link-to/<trace.id>:span.id`
   - links back to the explicit browser waterfall step on the Synthetics UI, and